amirsaber/angular-playground/README.md

 # Angular4 Playground
-This is my playground for examples with best practices
+This is my playground for examples with best practices.
+It's made of a router outlet for different practices.
+It also incorprate angular material and angular flex layout

 ## Form
 Here I demonstrate different form types